anilkusc/kubernetes-VPN/README.md

 For reaching a VPN server from kubernetes pod network:<br>

 Copy inside of your .ovpn(client.ovpn) file and paste it to client.yaml's ovpn config map.
-Apply client.yaml.You should replace 2. container as your own container that will be use VPN.
+Apply client.yaml.You should replace 2. container as your own container that will be use VPN.<br>
 ``kubectl apply -f client.yaml``
 > :warning: **This repo purposed a PoC so it is not battle tested yet!Think twice before use it in production.**